Are there misconceptions about CBD? Yes.

 7. “CBD derived from hemp isn’t as good as CBD derived from marijuana.”

 Many people think CBD should be sourced form marijuana plants rather than hemp.
-This just isn’t true, and we’re here to squish this myth.
-CBD is just as powerful if sourced from a hemp plant versus a THC-heavy marijuana plant, if the hemp plant used is female.
+This just isn’t true, and we’re here to squash that myth: CBD is just as “powerful” if sourced from a hemp plant versus a THC-heavy marijuana plant.
 Forget that picture you have in your mind that “hemp” is only stalky male plants that takes 1000s of pounds to produce any CBD.
-That’s not modern hemp farming.
+That’s not modern hemp farming, and instead, cultivators grow the same cannabis plant that, morphologically, looks similar to “marijuana.”
+That is, a shorter, broad leaf, and densely flowering cannabis plant.

-Here’s why: The primary difference between “hemp” and marijuana isn’t in the amount of all cannabinoids in a plant.
-It’s the amount of THC in the plant (the federal limit is 0.3% THC).
-Hemp can produce the exact same amount of cannabinoids as a “marijuana” plant, with modern sources producing female flowers with 25%+ CBD.
-Comparing that to the considered high-THC Chemdog strain, some hemp plants very likely produce more cannabinoids that marijuana.
-The thought that, without high THC in the plant material, a CBD source is somehow not as good for you means you’re ignoring all the cannabinoids, terpenes, and other properties that make cannabis a powerful healer.
+It’s important to remember that the primary difference between “hemp” and “marijuana” isn’t in the amount of all cannabinoids in a plant.
+It’s simply an identifier for the amount of THC in the plant (the federal limit is 0.3% THC).
+Hemp can produce comparable levels of cannabinoids as a “marijuana” plant, with modern sources producing female flowers with 25%+ CBD.
+Comparing that to high-THC strains that are considered amongst the strongest, such as Bruce Banner or ChemDog, and some hemp plants produce the same or even more cannabinoids that marijuana strains from a dry weight basis.

 *The Apothecary LLC are not doctors and we do not provide medical advice.
 None of the information on this site, including information in any press release or blog post, constitutes legal or medical advice by us.